jundalisay/spblist/content/en/research/hawking/grand/part-06c.md

 ---
 heading: Part 6c
-title: "Supersymmetry"
-description: "The known forces of nature can be divided into 4 classes"
+title: "Supersymmetry, String Theory, M-Theory"
+description: "Supersymmetry is a more subtle kind of symmetry that cannot be associated with a transformation of ordinary space"
+author: Hawking
 weight: 34
 image: /covers/design.jpg
 ---

+### Supersymmetry

 In physics, a system has a symmetry if its properties are unaffected by a certain transformation such as:
 - rotating it in space or